Become a Member of Birds of a Feather, PIBO’s Annual Membership Program.

 In 2023, Bald eagles left the endangered list, largely due to a DDT ban.
 From only 24 nests in the 1990s, there are now over 2,600.
 Birds of vision and strength, they mate for life.

 Birds of a Feather is a non-voting, fee-based membership in the Pelee Island Bird Observatory.
-Membership is annual, renewable by the end of January each year.
+Membership is annual, renewable by June 1 each year.
 All members receive a charitable tax receipt for the maximum amount allowable.

 Give a gift of membership: Your friend or family member will receive the stated benefits, and you, as a valued donor, will receive the charitable donation receipt.